R-Rothrock/Mantis/readme.txt

 Mantis has been given the tools it needs to attempt to root a system.
 It has two methods of doing this, each utilizing the user Mantis is running as running Sudo.
-Once Mantis manages to escalate priviledges, it disables any antiviruses on the system, establishes persistence as root, and highjacks a handful of syscalls, making it near impossible to remove from a system.
+Once Mantis manages to escalate priviledges, it disables any antiviruses on the system, loads itself into the kernel, and highjacks a handful of syscalls, making it near impossible to remove from a system.

                             Propogation